Mannadipet Assembly constituency

 Mannadipet is a legislative assembly constituency in the Union territory of Puducherry in India.
 This constituency covers a part of the area under Mannadipet Commune Panchayat.
-Mannadipet assembly constituency is a part of the Puducherry Lok Sabha constituency.
+Mannadipet Assembly constituency is a part of Puducherry Lok Sabha constituency.

-In the 2011 Puducherry legislative assembly election, the Mannadipet seat was won by T. P. R. Selvame of the All India N.R.
-Congress, who beat K.P.K.
-Arul Murugan of Pattali Makkal Katchi by a margin of 4716 votes.
+In the 2021 Puducherry Legislative Assembly election, Mannadipet seat was won by A. Namassivayam of the Bharatiya Janata Party, who beat A. Krishan of Dravida Munnetra Kazhagam by a margin of 2750 votes.